meine-stadt-transparent/meine-stadt-transparent/Readme.md

 Wait until the elasticsearch log says `Cluster health status changed from [RED] to [YELLOW]` and open another terminal.
 You can later start the services as daemons with `-d` or stop them with `docker-compose down`.

-Then we can run the migrations:
+Then we can run the migrations, create the buckets for minio (our file storage) and create the elasticsearch indices.
+If something failed you can rerun the setup command, it will only create missing indices.

 ```
-docker-compose run --rm django ./manage.py migrate
+docker-compose run --rm django ./manage.py setup
 ```

 Let's load some dummy data to check everythings wokring: